-The intern must always act in accordance with all relevant legislation and the Code of Conduct for pharmacists which is available on the SAPC website at www.sapc.za.org under 'Rules'.
-This code should be used to support the intern (and all pharmacists) in the challenging task of providing good healthcare and fulfilling their professional roles as well as providing a framework to help guide professional judgement.
+The Pharmacist Intern must always act in accordance with all relevant legislation and the Code of Conduct for Pharmacists which is available on the SAPC website at www.sapc.za.org under 'Rules'.
+This code should be used to support the intern (and all pharmacists) in the challenging task of providing good health care and fulfilling their professional roles as well as providing a framework to help guide professional judgement.